Grand Larceny of Credit Cards and Debit Cards

-Unlike sections of New York's Grand Larceny statute that deal with theft based on the value of the property stolen, one of the common forms of Grand Larceny prosecuted in New York Courts (Manhattan, Brooklyn, Bronx, Queens and the surrounding suburbs in Westchester, Rockland and Nassau Counties), is Grand Larceny in the Fourth Degree pursuant to New York Penal Law 155.30(4).
+Unlike sections of New York's Grand Larceny statute that deal with theft based on the value of the property stolen, one of the common forms of Grand Larceny prosecuted in New York Courts from Manhattan, Brooklyn and Queens to the surrounding suburbs in Westchester, Rockland, Dutchess and Putnam counties, is Grand Larceny in the Fourth Degree pursuant to New York Penal Law 155.30(4).
 Despite this theory of Grand Larceny being statutorily unique from other sections of the same criminal offense, the potential sentence and penalty if you are convicted is the same in that your exposure is no different than if you stole cash, a ring, or clothing valued in excess of $1,000.00 but no greater than $3,000.00.

 - New York Larceny and Theft Crimes Sentencing Guidelines

 - New York Criminal Arrests and Convictions: Immigration Consequences

 - NYC Employee Arrests: Direct and Collateral Consequences

 - Doctors, Nurses and Other Medical Professionals: NY Arrests and Licensure

 - Fraud & Theft Convictions: FINRA, Form U4 & FDIC Consequences